-Following the adverse judgment in the Supreme Court Jewish schools have been forced to adopt a religious practice test for admissions.
+Following the judgment in the Supreme Court Jewish schools have adopted a religious practice test for admissions.

 We are therefore asking that everyone, whether a member or not, who wishes to have their attendance at synagogue verified for school admissions purposes complies with a set procedure (see below), which includes:

 2. Making oneself known to an authorised official when attending.
 Desks for registration will be available at the following locations and times.

 Please note cards will only be available at Croxdale Road OR Yavneh, depending on which option you select when you register.You will be handed a personalised card which you will need to keep until the end of the service when you will be able "post" it back in the box which we will provide.
 In line with most other United Synagogue Shuls, we will not be recording attendances on Friday nights.

 3. Receiving a signed Letter of Attendance (to attach to your CRP form) only if attendance has been verified.

 NOTE: Attendance will only be recorded on those Shabbats as detailed in the Schools' Admissions procedures and will not include any Yom Tov, including Yom Kippur.
 Please check with the schools to which you are applying to confirm the dates they will accept for CRP.

 Those requiring us to record attendance will be required to stay until the end of the service.

 This is a task that we would much rather we were not being asked to undertake.
 However, we wish to provide assistance to our Jewish schools as they have been placed in an incredibly difficult situation forced upon them, because, and only because, of the Supreme Court's decision.
 It is important therefore to point out that this process does not confirm Jewish status.

 If you have any questions in relation to this process please EMail .